 Hanse Davion from BattleTech.
 While he reshaped military thinking within his life, he will probably best be remembered for his acts of Magnificent Bastardry.
 The first being where he ordered the court martial, exile and stripping of name from the son of his Intelligence Secretary - and best friend - as a part of an elaborate ruse to plant him into another state's intelligence network.
 So successful was this gambit that in the subsequent war (Which Hanse started at his own wedding) he captured more worlds in two years of fighting then his predecessors had in the last two hundred, all but crippling the state and driving its leader to insanity.
 Why did he do it?
 As an act of revenge against said leader who had tried to kill Hanse and replace him with a doppleganger.

 While on the subject of BattleTech, let us not forget Ulric Kerensky.
-Even when introduced as 'merely' the Khan of Clan Wolf, he already comes across as this; once voted into the position of ilKhan and forced to lead an invasion he's essentially opposed to, he manages to ever-so-subtly sabotage it without ever committing an outright act of treason (most notably by playing on the vanity of the other leaders and letting them get hoist by their own petards when they're too full of themselves to ask for advice or instructions), ultimately culminating in a fifteen-year truce — and then, when later challenged over it, sets into motion a plan to cripple the Clan pushing the hardest to resume the invasion while making sure part of his own Clan survives to keep defending the Inner Sphere in the future, even though it will cost his own life among others.
+Even when introduced as 'merely' the Khan of Clan Wolf, he already comes across as this; once voted into the position of ilKhan and forced to lead an invasion he's vehemently opposed to note the "Warden" clan philosophy, as opposed to the more militant "Crusader" philosophy, he manages to ever-so-subtly sabotage it without ever committing an outright act of treason (most notably by playing on the vanity of the other leaders and letting them get hoist by their own petards when they're too full of themselves to ask for advice or instructions), ultimately culminating in a fifteen-year truce — and then, when later challenged over it, sets into motion a plan to cripple the Clan pushing the hardest to resume the invasion while making sure part of his own Clan survives to keep defending the Inner Sphere in the future, even though it will cost his own life among others.
 Throughout it all and even posthumously he's never depicted as being anything less than completely in control and on top of events.

 Tzeentch is probably enjoying it.
 He is literally the god of scheming.
 He cares not whether the schemes will work or not.
 He finds it very amusing to mislead his own followers to fulfill his own, incredibly far-reaching plans, and his own plans tend to be contradictory and ultimately nonsensical.
-Infact, despite what he might want you to believe, he doesn't have any ultimate goal other than scheming itself, and if he did, he would cease from existence upon reaching it, as his whole purpose is to scheme.
+In fact, despite what he might want you to believe, he doesn't have any ultimate goal other than scheming itself, because if he actually won he would vanish from existence upon reaching total victory, as his whole purpose is to scheme.

-One of the problems of the 40k setting is that in all the canon fiction set in the 41st millenium era (in the universe's present) is that if the Imperium is involved then they will end up winning which means that all of the huge and vastly convoluted plans that we get to hear about are pretty much doomed to failure by narrative convention.
-This normally happens by the space marines (or whoever) headbutting their way out of the trap even against absurd odds that even by the universes own standards should be impossible.
+One of the problems of the 40k setting is that in all the canon fiction set in the 41st millennium era (in the universe's present) is that if the Imperium is involved then they will end up either winning or at least surviving, which means that all of the huge and vastly convoluted plans that we get to hear about are pretty much doomed to failure by narrative convention.
+This normally happens by the Space Marines (or whoever) headbutting their way out of the trap even against absurd odds that even by the universes own standards should be impossible.
 Thus, Tzeentch and his followers never get to show off just how good their schemes are.
-They are definitely supposed to be magnificent bastards, particularly with Magnus following his own weird agendas rather than the general chaos 'go and murder stuff' manifesto.
+They are definitely supposed to be magnificent bastards, particularly with Magnus following his own weird agendas rather than the general Chaos "go and murder stuff" manifesto.
 Sadly, we only ever get to see them fail and that takes some of the punch away.

 Their magnificent bastardy is enhanced by the fact that that story may well not be true - the only source for it is an Inquisitor who was later revealed to be an Alpha Legion spy.